Why is my air conditioner high energy bills

 Frequently Asked Questions

-How do I know if my air conditioner is inefficient?
+How can I tell if my air conditioner is the wrong size?

 Connect with certified professionals in your area